-On your Photoshop you should see a new panel in the right.
+On your Photoshop, you should see a new panel on the right.
 If it doesn’t appear simply head to Window > Extensions > Skeuomorphism.

-When you use this extension, not all skeuomorphism design will be transformed flat as you expect it.
+When you use this extension, not all skeuomorphism designs will be transformed flat as you expect them.
 Sometimes the original color or shape of the design may change.
-In this Subscribe form from Tempees you will notice that the subscribe button is in blue.

 When I tried to turn it flat with the plugin, the subscribe button turned grey.
 If this doesn’t work for you, Ctrl+Z to revert to the initial state.

-I just have to say that the name of this plugin is ironic but it is a real useful time-saver and it makes the transformation almost instantaneous.
+I just have to say that the name of this plugin is ironic, but it is a really useful time-saver and it makes the transformation almost instantaneous.
 You don’t have to repeat or do the design process from scratch.
 All it takes is a click and your designs are flat.
 How cool is that?